KennethTrecy/feo_template/README.md

 # Feo Template
-This is a general template repository of Kenneth Trecy Tobias.
+This is a template repository of Kenneth Trecy Tobias.
 Its purpose is to be used for other templates/projects either by forking this repository, copying its files, or merging its history to other existing templates/projects.